Dog-Gone-Earl/dogstatsd-weather-sim-app/README.md

   <h1>4.
 Run Python program:</h1>
   <pre>python3 weather_code.py &</pre>
   <h3>*Note* using '&' symbol will run program in background</h3>
   <h1>5.
-Go to your Datadg account and you should see a list of metrics:</h1>
+Go to your Datadg account and you should be able to search list of custom created 'weather_code.py' Dogstatsd metrics:</h1>
   <pre>
   <li>temp</li>
     <li>humi</li>